Disused railway stations on the Exeter to Plymouth Line

-There are eleven disused railway stations between Exeter St Davids and Plymouth Millbay, Devon, England.
+There are eleven disused railway stations on the Exeter to Plymouth line between Exeter St Davids and Plymouth Millbay in Devon, England.
 At eight of these there are visible remains.
-Of the eleven stations, South Brent and Plympton are subject of campaigns for reopening while Ivybridge station was replaced by another station on a different site.

 Background

 The South Devon Railway was opened in stages between 30 May 1846 and 2 April 1849.
 It was originally designed to operate on the atmospheric principle but this was not successful and was never completed beyond Newton Abbot.
 It was amalgamated into the Great Western Railway on 1 February 1876 and now forms part of the Exeter to Plymouth Line.

+Ivybridge station (which closed in 1959) was replaced by another station on a different site in 1994.
+The disused stations at Exminster, Brent and Plympton have been suggested for reopening.